ianchen06/resume/resume.md

 <span style="float: right">ianchen06@gmail.com<br>(080)7466-1815</span>
 # YingHao (Ian) Chen
 - 5+ years of experience as a software engineer
-- Main expertise in data engineering and data pipeline design
+- Main expertise in data engineering and data pipeline design with Hadoop ecosystem
 - Strong experience with DevOps best practices
 - Proficient with cloud services and infrastructure as code